Novavax volunteers offered two approved travel jabs

 "I'll be able to go out and do what other vaccinated people can.
 We have a trip planned with friends.
 I thought I was going to have to cancel."

-On the prospect of needing more doses, he said: "Apart from feeling a bit like a pin cushion, I'm absolutely delighted."
+On the prospect of needing more doses, Darren said: "Apart from feeling a bit like a pin cushion, I'm absolutely delighted."

 Prof Jonathan Van-Tam, England's deputy chief medical officer, said when volunteers started taking part in vaccine trials, the UK had no idea which vaccines would succeed or that vaccines would be needed for travel abroad.